 The good thing about this is that it gives you a lot of options when it comes to what you want to use.

-A website that loads in 3 seconds or more usually has 22% lower conversion rates than a website that loads one second faster.
+A website that loads slower has lower conversion rates than a website that loads one second faster.

 This is how important it is to have a fast loading online store.